 If we are creating a commissioned Ketubah from you then, remember that, we interview every client in detail to understand their tastes; we show all clients 3 significantly different sketches that we create just for them so that they can choose their favorite; and if you are not satisfied with the final product, we will do everything we can to satisfy you.
 We obsess over making everyone we work with happy.
 We have not yet had an unhappy client!
 Finally remember that we have a full money back guarantee–that’s how confident we are you will love our work!

-We are an American company—but our team of graphic designers happen to be in Buenos Aires.
+We are an American company—but our team of Artists happen to be in Buenos Aires.
 If you’re in New York or Buenos Aires and would like to meet us, just let us know!
 You can stop by our office!

 According to the Halakhah, Jews are obligated to give 10% of our earnings to charity as tzedakah.
 And we follow that tradition strongly, giving every quarter at least 10% of our earnings to help our favorite cause: Ieladeinu.
 We have been active in the Argentine Jewish charity communities since the Argentine crisis of 2001, which hurt the Jewish community significantly, impoverishing a significant portion of the Jewish population of Argentina.
 Of all of the charities we have worked with and helped out, we have found Ieladeinu to be the most effective and supporting those who need it the most within the community.
 You can read more about Ieladeinu here.

 We’re very easy to reach – and we’re friendly!
 Use the contact forms above, under the “Questions?” section of the menu.
 Or shoot us an email at email@example.com — or even give us a call, at +1 (347) 627-0022.